SMByC/AcATaMa/docs/README.md

     <img src="img/3d.png" width="80%">

-> *Important:* The column `Thematic raster class` is available only if you set the thematic raster in [Thematic](#1-thematic-map) tab before open the dialog.
+> *Important:* The column `Thematic map class` is available only if you set the thematic map in [Thematic](#1-thematic-map) before open the dialog.
 You must configure the thematic map class for all buttons if you want accuracy assessment result.

 ## 4. Accuracy Assessment